 - Go to csusb.sona-systems.com

-After you are authenticated, you will see a page with your name, User ID, and email address.
-Select your courses for the semester from the available list.
+- Select your courses.
 Make sure you are selecting the correct time/days/instructor associated with your classes.
 There are multiple sections of many courses, and some instructors teach multiple classes.

-- After logging in, acknowledge the SONA policies and complete the Prescreen survey.
+- After logging in, acknowledge the SONA policies.

 Follow all instructions on the SONA pages!